dotnet/csharplang/proposals/low-level-struct-improvements.md

 - Allow the declaration of safe `fixed` buffers for managed and unmanaged types in `struct`

 ## Compat Considerations
-To understand the compat challenges in tihs design let's first consider how `Span<T>` will look once `ref` fields are supported.
+To understand the compat challenges in this design let's first consider how `Span<T>` will look once `ref` fields are supported.

 <a name="new-span"></a>